olumayor99/Yolo/README.md

 ```

-Once all that is done, confirm that you're in the [Infrastructure](Infrastructure) folder, then initialize the terraform backend and install the modules using
+Once that's done, confirm that you're in the [Infrastructure](Infrastructure) folder, then initialize the terraform backend and install the modules/packages using

 ```sh
 terraform init